GenConViT: Deepfake Video Detection Using Generative Convolutional Vision Transformer: Abstract

 \section{Abstract}

 Deepfakes have raised significant concerns due to their potential to spread false information and compromise digital media integrity.
+Current deepfake detection models often struggle to generalize across a diverse range of deepfake generation techniques and video content.
 In this work, we propose a Generative Convolutional Vision Transformer (GenConViT) for deepfake video detection.
 Our model combines ConvNeXt and Swin Transformer models for feature extraction, and it utilizes Autoencoder and Variational Autoencoder to learn from the latent data distribution.
 By learning from the visual artifacts and latent data distribution, GenConViT achieves improved performance in detecting a wide range of deepfake videos.
-The model is trained and evaluated on DFDC, FF++, DeepfakeTIMIT, and Celeb-DF (v$2$) datasets, achieving high classification accuracy, F1 scores, and AUC values.
-The proposed GenConViT model demonstrates robust performance in deepfake video detection, with an average accuracy of 95.8\% and an AUC value of 99.3\% across the tested datasets.
-Our proposed model addresses the challenge of generalizability in deepfake detection by leveraging visual and latent features and providing an effective solution for identifying a wide range of fake videos while preserving media integrity.
-The code for GenConViT is available \href{https://github.com/erprogs/GenConViT}{here}.
+The model is trained and evaluated on DFDC, FF++, TM, DeepfakeTIMIT, and Celeb-DF (v$2$) datasets.
+The proposed GenConViT model demonstrates strong performance in deepfake video detection, achieving high accuracy across the tested datasets.
+While our model shows promising results in deepfake video detection by leveraging visual and latent features, we demonstrate that further work is needed to improve its generalizability, i.e., when encountering out-of-distribution data.
+Our model provides an effective solution for identifying a wide range of fake videos while preserving media integrity.
+The open-source code for GenConViT is available at \url{https://github.com/erprogs/GenConViT}.